Language centre visa extensions in September

 Our service is free of charge to international students at the University of Leeds.
 However, UK Visas & Immigration charge a fee:

 In person appointments are limited during September and October because thousands of students in the UK are extending their visas during this time.
-Therefore if you wish to go to UKVI in person, you will need to select an early appointment slot with the International Student Office because you can only book your UKVI appointment after you have completed and checked your Tier 4 application online.
+Therefore if you wish to receive your visa and documents back quickly you should make a priority application as you will receive a decision within two weeks.

 How long will the process take?